input-output-hk/marlowe-cardano/marlowe/best-practices.md

 ## Interaction with Plutus Contracts

-Plutus contracts can be run in the same transaction as a Marlowe contract.
+Other Plutus contracts can be run in the same transaction as a Marlowe contract.
 A typical situation where this might occur is a when a Plutus oracle acts as a party to Marlowe contract via Marlowe's `Choose` construct: the Plutus contract would hold the role token and ensure that it authorizes the `IChoice` with the correct oracle data.
 A more advanced application that hybridizes Plutus and Marlowe would be an ecosystem where Plutus contract(s) supervise one or more Marlowe contracts: this would combine the safety of Marlowe with the flexibility of Plutus.